yjk16/computational-neuroscience-brian2/README.md

 **A comparative study between three neuronal models on Ex Vivo, Intracellular, Electrophysiological Datasets** is the dissertation for a MSc in Computer Science (Conversion).

+The code included is a sample used for the project.
 Some edits and updates have been made since submission.

 ---